 Banco Sabadell Foundation Award for Science and Engineering

-The Banco Sabadell Foundation gives out this award, in collaboration with BIST (Barcelona Institute of Science and Technology), to recognise the work and careers of young researchers who stand out in their respective fields, such as mathematics, chemistry, physics and engineering.
+The Banco Sabadell Foundation gives out this award, created in collaboration with BIST (Barcelona Institute of Science and Technology), to recognise the work and careers of young researchers who stand out in their respective fields, such as mathematics, chemistry, physics and engineering.

-Call: closed / Terms of the call
+Call: open / Terms of the call

-Jury 2022
+Jury 2024

-Professor Lluis Torner – Chair
+Dr. Lluis Torner – Chair

 Professor of the Polytechnic University of Catalonia, founding director of the Institute of Photonic Sciences (ICFO), a global benchmark in its field.
 He is a member of several international panels and advisor to public and private entities in a number of countries on prospective research in scientific and technological matters.
 He received the Monturiol Medal for Scientific Merit (2009), the Optical Society of America Leadership Award (2011), the National Research Award of Catalonia (2016) and the Saint George’s Cross Distinction of the Generalitat de Cataluña (2022), among other awards in recognition of his work.

-Professor Anna Fontcuberta
+Dr. Anna Fontcuberta

 PhD, Full Professor in Materials Science and Engineering and in Physics, Associate Vice-President for Centers and Platforms at the École Polytechnique Fédérale de Lausanne (EPFL).
 She is member of the EPFL-WISH foundation and former President.
 The goal of this foundation is to support female students in accomplishing their professional dreams.
 She is also a member of the Research Council of the Swiss National Science Foundation and President of the Specialized Committee for International Cooperation.
 She is part of the Swiss National Quantum Commission of the Swiss Academy of Sciences.